wmcdonald404/wmcdonald404.github.io/_recipes/2024-12-07-broccoli-cheddar-soup.md

 10. Cut cheese toasts (if using) into 1" (spoon-sized!) pieces.
 Divide soup among bowls.
 Top with cheddar croutons or reserved cheese.

 ## Notes
-I would consider adding a punnet of chestnut mushrooms. wWiped clean, quartered and sweated in butter, in batches, until golden nutty brown.
-Either instead of or in addition to the cruton.
+I would consider adding a punnet of chestnut mushrooms.
+Wiped clean, quartered and sweated in butter in batches until golden nutty brown.
+Wnstead of, or in addition to,  the cruton.

 ## References